pqkgun1708/Vietnamese-Handwriting-Recognition/README.md

 # Vietnamese-Handwriting-Recognition
-This is my prethesis project where i use what i learnt to make a model that can take Vietnamese handwritten as an image input and try to read them using CRNN(CNN + RNN) model implemented by Tensorflow
+This is my prethesis project where i attempt to build a model that can take Vietnamese handwritten as an image input and try to read them using CRNN(CNN + RNN) model implemented by Tensorflow
 # Requirement:
 * tensorflow, keras